jags14385/Type-on-Strap/_posts/2019-08-29-my-first-poem-or-a-prose.md

 effort is going give the result we want ?

-Are we asking, "What am I for you" or are we seeking the answer to "What can
-I become for you , if belief is shown or not shown".
-Are we searching this the past or the future or in the present.
+Are we asking, "What am I for you" or are we seeking the answer to "What can I become for you , if a chance is provided...".
+Are we seeking to affect the future or relive the past, only the person can say.

-The tussle within us to accept the reality to the reality we perceive is hard.The reality we perceive is sometimes is the reality we badly want it to be true.
-It brings us, hope and despair in waves and bouts.
+The tussle within us to accept the reality to the reality we perceive is hard.
+The reality we perceive is sometimes is the reality we badly want it to be true.
+It brings us, hope and despair in waves and bouts.That said, the hope is always greater.Without hope , there is no struggle & without struggle there is no earnestness & with out earnestness , there is no love.
+The hope is only possible , when we are open to vulnerability.

 This struggle & the way we repsond to this defines us, in many a ways.

+Hence the title : ***Love , Hope & Vulnerability.***

-**P.S. : Partially inspired by [The Lightning Brigade](https://poets.org/poem/charge-light-brigade)**
+**P.S. : Partially inspired by [The Lightning Brigade](https://poets.org/poem/charge-light-brigade) & partially by life.**